 Inclusive attitudes can largely be fostered by moral pressure between individuals in a society (4.4.7), but politicians need to show leadership and set the right tone.
 New Zealand’s Prime Minister gave an exemplary response to a violent incident, as reported by The Guardian: Jacinda Ardern on the Christchurch shooting.
 Her short speech indicated her inclusive attitude with these words:

 “Many of those who will have been directly affected by this shooting may be migrants to New Zealand, they may even be refugees here.
 They have chosen to make New Zealand their home, and it is their home.

 They are us.
 The person who has perpetuated this violence against us is not.”

-It is helpful for some people from minority cultures to participate in politics (6.6.1), and cultural backgrounds don’t necessarily affect people’s political affiliations.
+It is helpful for some people from minority cultures to participate in politics (6.6.1) – and cultural backgrounds don’t necessarily affect people’s political affiliations.
 There are conservative-leaning individuals in almost all cultures, for example and some will be more individualist than others.
-People with common political aims can work together without regard for ethnicity, in an inclusive society, increasing social cohesion.
+People with common political aims can work together without regard for ethnicity, increasing social cohesion.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6745.htm.